Yanda Chen

 paper / code

-We propose to evaluate the counterfactual simulatability of natural language explanations: whether an explanation can enable humans to precisely infer the model's outputs on diverse counterfactuals of the explained input.
-We implemented two metrics—precision and generality, and found that i) LLM's explanations have low precision, and ii) precision does not correlate with plausibility.
+We propose evaluating the counterfactual simulatability of natural-language explanations: whether an explanation lets humans precisely infer a model's outputs on diverse counterfactuals of the explained input.
+Using two metrics, precision and generality, we find that (i) LLM explanations have low precision, and (ii) precision does not correlate with plausibility.

 On the Relation between Sensitivity and Accuracy in In-context Learning